Down syndrome: After birth

+A diagnosis can often be suspected based on the child's physical appearance at birth.
+An analysis of the child's chromosomes is needed to confirm the diagnosis, and to determine if a translocation is present, as this may help determine the chances of the child's parents having further children with Down syndrome.

 Management

-Efforts such as early childhood intervention, screening for common problems, medical treatment where indicated, a good family environment, and work-related training can improve the development of children with Down syndrome.
-Education and proper care can improve quality of life.
-Raising a child with Down syndrome is more work for parents than raising an unaffected child.
+Efforts such as early childhood intervention, therapies, screening for common medical issues, a good family environment, and work-related training can improve the development of children with Down syndrome and provide good quality of life.
+Common therapies utilized include physical therapy, occupational therapy and speech therapy.
+Education and proper care can provide a positive quality of life.
 Typical childhood vaccinations are recommended.

 Health screening

 A number of health organizations have issued recommendations for screening those with Down syndrome for particular diseases.
 This is recommended to be done systematically.

 At birth, all children should get an electrocardiogram and ultrasound of the heart.
 Surgical repair of heart problems may be required as early as three months of age.
 Heart valve problems may occur in young adults, and further ultrasound evaluation may be needed in adolescents and in early adulthood.
 Due to the elevated risk of testicular cancer, some recommend checking the person's testicles yearly.